kendo1234/seleniumagain/README.md

 - Create driver factory: Create a package for driver-based management and a class for initialising the driver within your page object classes

 - Create a page object/component package - add classes in here that will consist of a collection of elements and interaction methods that use the driver instance inherited from your driver factory.
 In this suite I have used @FindBy annotations to return elements.

-Add the page contructure to each class of this nature, to initialise elements declared in the class so they can be used in your test methods.
+Add the page constructor to each class of this nature, to initialise elements declared in the class so they can be used in your test methods.

 - Create tests - create a test package and start adding tests that use the test methods from your page objects.
 Instantiate a driver for this class (i've used web driver manager as it fetches binaries for you, without having to use local files).

-Instantiate the page object.
+- Instantiate the page object in any test methods.

-Write test methods, seperating them out using JUNIT annotations.
+- Write test methods, seperating them out using JUNIT annotations.

+- Profit

 ### Factory Test ###